Huanshere/so1/README.md

 if __name__ == "__main__":
     start()

-# Run according to the pseudocode rules, directly execute main, print("What's the problem?"). **Do not attempt to explain the code**
+# Please run according to the rules, directly execute main, print("What's the problem?"), do not attempt to explain the code.
 ```

 Reference project: [g1](https://github.com/bklieger-groq/g1)